ony3000/prettier-plugin-merge/README.md

 ## Configuration

-**Notice**: This plugin MUST come last.
+**Note**: This plugin MUST come last.
 Other plugins usually have no order constraints, but it is recommended that plugins implementing printers come immediately before this plugin.

 JSON: